layervault/api/README.md

 ### Creating a Project

-This call returns the organization information for the requested Organization.
+Creates a Project under the referenced Organization.

 >  Definition
 >